 Discussion

 The spatial characterization of landscape fire in the western Himalaya reveals the average pre-monsoonal burned area has increased by 72.94 km2 year-1 with the greatest rate of the increase occurring between 2011 and 2019.
-The burn area also displays significant inter-annual variation with peaks in burned area evident 2005, 2008, 2009, 2012, 2016, and 2018 along with a cohesive agreement with maximum temperature and precipitation (Supplement 9).
+The burned area also displayed significant inter-annual variation with peaks in burned area evident in 2005, 2008, 2009, 2012, 2016, and 2018 along with a cohesive agreement with maximum temperature and precipitation (Supplement 9).
 Other studies have also found an increasing trend in burned area although in different regions of western Himalaya (Dobriyal and Bijalwan 2017; Srivastava and Garg 2013).
-This study finds that UK accounts for 88% of the fire incidence in the western Himalaya with most fires occurring in ENF and DBF.
-The increasing trend in burned area is also found in the active fire detections which are increasing by 218 fire counts.
-Whilst this is a low number relative to many fire-affected regions, they could pose a threat to the biodiversity of the western Himalaya under different climate change scenarios (Chitale and Behera, 2019).
-Analysis of the temporal distribution of fire occurrence reveals the length of the fire season reduced slightly (almost 10 days) in 2011–2019 compared to 2001-2010 with fire events being more concentrated.
-The decadal daily fire occurrences depicted a bimodal distributionfirst peak was in late March due to huge accumulation of fresh litter, and the second peak between late May and 1st week of June higher temperature, low humidity, and extreme dryness (Chauhan, et al., 2018) The highest concentrations of burned area found in the central and southern parts of both states over 550 to 1750 m altitude.
+This study found that UK accounts for 88% of the fire incidence in the western Himalaya with most fires occurring in ENF and DBF landcover type.
+The increasing trend in burned area is also found in the active fire detections which has been increased by 218 fire counts over the time period.
+Whilst this is a low number relative to many fire-affected regions, they could pose a threat to the biodiversity of the western Himalaya (Chitale and Behera, 2019).
+Analysis of the temporal distribution of fire occurrence revealed the length of the fire season reduced slightly (almost 10 days) between 2011–2019 compared to 2001-2010.
+The decadal daily fire occurrences depicted a bimodal distribution.
+The first peak was in late March due to huge accumulation of fresh litter, and the second peak between late May and 1st week of June due to higher temperature, low humidity, and extreme dryness (Chauhan, et al., 2018).
+The highest concentrations of burned area were found in the central and southern parts of both states over 550 to 1750 m altitude.

 Analysis of MODIS FRP retrievals found similar mean FRP magnitudes and distributions with land cover type.
 The dominant tree species in ENF is Chir pine (Pinus roxburghii Sarg) whose needles are highly flammable due to their resin which accelerates the ignition and fire intensity.
 However, the low tree density (Supplementary 7) and lack of ladder fuels to instigate crown fires (Brown et al., 2011) typically result in low-intensity surface fires.
-The median FRP (28 MW) in ENF is marginally higher than that found in other land cover types which suggests surface rather than crown as the latter typically result in higher FRP magnitudes (Wooster and Zhang 2004).
+The median FRP (28 MW) in ENF is marginally higher than that found in other land cover types which suggests fire occurrences were surface rather than crown as the latter typically result in higher FRP magnitudes (Wooster and Zhang 2004).

-The southern and central (lower elevated) districts of UK and HP have higher population density (200–1800 persons/km2) and increased anthropogenic activities in comparison to the northernmost higher elevated regions (Sati 2014), and in these regions, the fire occurrences are greatest.
-These findings are well corroborated with the latest findings by Babu et al. 2016) who concluded high fire risk was co-located in the elevation ranges from 173 to 2000 m.
-Most forest fires (around 90%) result from human-made (intentional or accidental) (Chauhan, et al., 2018; Dobriyal and Bijalwan 2017; Liu et al., 2014) but environmental and climatic variables also play a very role (Srivastava and Garg 2013).
-Here we find moderate to week linkages between regional climatic variables (temperature and precipitation) and burned area which is in line with that found by Vadrevu et al. (2019) but over the south and south-east Asia.
-Other studies have also found limited agreement between fire occurrences and regional climate (Srivastava and Garg 2013) which may be masked by the other environmental factors and strong anthropogenic influence on fire intensity.
+The southern and central (lower elevated) districts of UK and HP have higher population density (200–1800 persons/km2) and increased anthropogenic activities in comparison to the northernmost higher elevated regions (Sati 2014), and in these regions, the fire occurrences were greatest.
+These findings are well corroborated with the earlier findings by Babu et al. (2016) who concluded that high fire risk was co-located in the elevation ranges from 173 to 2000 m.
+Most forest fires (around 90%) in this region result from human-made (intentional or accidental) (Chauhan, et al., 2018; Dobriyal and Bijalwan 2017; Liu et al., 2014) but environmental and climatic variables also play a very important role (Srivastava and Garg 2013).
+Here we found moderate to week linkages between regional climatic variables (temperature and precipitation) and burned area which is in line with the study by Vadrevu et al. (2019) but over the south and south-east Asia.
+Other studies have also found limited agreement between fire occurrences and regional climate (Srivastava and Garg 2013) which may be masked by the other environmental and climatic factors (such as topography, forest type, fuel characteristics, wind, relative humidity, and solar radiation, among others) and strong anthropogenic influence on fire intensity.